sassoftware/devsascom-rest-api-samples/Compute/compute.md

 ```

 ##### <a name='HandleDirectoryFileref'>Handle a Directory Fileref</a>
-If a fileref refers to a directory rather than a single file, you can get a directoy listing by setting the Accept
+If a fileref refers to a directory rather than a single file, you can get a directory listing by setting the Accept
 header on the GET request for the content endpoint to application/vnd.sas.collection.
 A collection of
 application/vnd.sas.compute.fileref.directory.member objects is returned.